Lakhon Mein Aik: Plot

 In 1947, following the partition of India, communal riots emerge in Kashmir.
 A Hindu family tries to flee to India but is accidentally separated from their young daughter, Shakuntala.
-Shakuntala and a Muslim boy Mahmood fall in love but then they are separated and feel agony while they are separated.
+Shakuntala and a Muslim boy Mahmood fall in love but then they are separated and feel agony at that time.

 Production

 In Bollywood, Zia Sarhadi was known for his films Hum Log (1951) and Foothoath (1953).
 After his migration to Pakistan, he wrote the story of Lakhon Mein Aik, based on a cross-border romance.
 Mustafa Qureshi made his debut with this film.
 He was approached by Mir to play the villainous role in the film, when Mir spotted him during the filming of Aag Ka Darya (1966).

 Themes

 Lakhon Mein Aik is set 20 years after the partition of India which happened in 1947, though historian Karan Bali notes that the events of 1947 "play a key role in kick-starting the doomed Indo-Pak love story".
 He also considers that though Pakistani people view the film as unbiased and balanced, from an Indian perspective it "does not really appear quite as so" since the majority of Muslim characters are portrayed as sympathetic, and "every Hindu, barring the heroine and her father, is seen as negative or evil".